atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 ## What does the Solution do -
 There are two components involved.
-- `Terraform` Tool - which creates the *infrastructure* such as VPC, subnets, required number of CitrixADCs (nodes)
+- `Terraform` Tool - which creates the *infrastructure* such as VNet, subnets, required number of CitrixADCs (nodes)
-- `cluster.py` script which helps in managing (add/update/delete) the cluster nodes
+- `cluster.py` script which helps in managing (add/update/delete) the cluster nodes.

 ### Role of Terraform tool
+- Creates a Resource Group - `Terraform Resource Group`
-- Creates a VPC - `Terraform VPC`
+- Creates a VNet - `Terraform VNet`
 - Creates 3 subnets - `management`, `client`, `server`
 - Creates a security group for ubuntu to allow end users access to it possible through ssh.
 - Creates ubuntu - `test_ubuntu` - used kind of jumpBox to run `cluster.py` script
 - 1 Public IP - for `test_ubuntu`'s client-side
 - 3 NICs for each CitrixADC - `management`, `server`, `client`
 - 3 NICs for test_ubuntu - `ubuntu_client`, `ubuntu_management`, `ubuntu_server`
+- Creates a Load Balancer - `Terraform Load Balancer with following components`
+  * Frontend ip which is used as clip
+  * Backend pool containing mangement ips of all citrix adc nodes in the cluster
+  * Clip probe sent on 9000 tcp port to which only cco node in the cluster replies.
+  * Load balancong rule to specify what traffic to allow and how is it distributed as in the source and destination port mapping.
-> Terraform copies `cluster.py` to `test_ubuntu` (acts as jumpBox) and executes it remotely, by passing required arguments.
+> Terraform copies `cluster.py` to `ubuntu` (acts as jumpBox) and executes it remotely, by passing required arguments.

 ### Role of `cluster.py` script
 - Depending on the arguments, this script adds/updates/deletes the required number of nodes to/from the cluster.

-### Role of `change_state.sh` script
-- Provides automation for shutting down or starting all the instances in a resource group.
-- To leave instance/s in the resource group unaffected by the script provide their names as optional args to the script separated by space.
-- To run the script - <br>
- ./change_stat.sh resource-group-name stop/start [optional args]
+-  It configures citrix adc nodes to form a cluster using Nitro API calls.

-### Role of `getCCOId.sh` script
+### Role of `get_num_nodes.sh` script
 - Returns the total number of nodes in the cluster.
 - To run the script - <br>
- ./getCCOId.sh prefix
+ ./get_num_nodes.sh prefix
 - Here prefix is the variable defined in input.auto.tfvars file.